Hair Installations are Life Savers

 Holding onto split ends only increase damage; while keeping the length, you will also maintain the unhealthiness of your hair.

-Trimming is necessary to keep hair from further breakage and to maintain healthy length.
+Trimming is necessary to keep hair from further breakage and to maintain a healthy length.

 #5 Moisturize Hair